The mold warehouse usually has s few heavy-duty steel shelves where the molds are positioned onto and labeled for identity.

 You can do this by insert and laminated design.

 Maintenance purpose: To ensure the normal production of the mold, reduce failed production and solve quality problems, and at the same time extend the life of the mold.

 Remove the dust, oil and rust of the mold on the surface before installing it on the injection molding machine.

 Use an air hose or rag, detergent or alcohol (alcohol for mirror mold) to clean the oil on the mold surface.

 Check the plastic mold’s cooling channel for foreign material to ensure water passage operation successfully.

-Check the sprue for the damage, and whether there are any remaining foreign material.
+Check the sprue for the damage and whether there is any remaining foreign material.
 If necessary, clean it up.

 The molds installed on the machine should be inspected and maintained daily.